Updated January 2022

 Partridge Pea Stem

-> The stem of Partridge Pea begin as light green, turning red to brown as the plant ages.
-They are smooth (without hairs) and round.
-There will be branching on the stem.
+The round stem of Partridge Pea begin as light green, turning red to brown as the plant ages.
+It will be hairless / smooth, and branch frequently in the upper half of the plant.

-> Partridge Pea Leaf
+Partridge Pea Leaf

 Leaves of Partridge Pea are alternate along the stalk, compound, and resemble a fern or mimosa leaves.
 There will be 10-20 leaflets about 5/8″ long by 3/8″ wide.
 Individual leaflets have an oblong shape and smooth margin.
 They are of medium green color.